Egbert-Azure/stockfish-cluster/README.md

 <li>Azure VM: Ubuntu OS</li>
 <li>Raspberry Pi: Armbian or Ubuntu</li>
 <li>LePotato: Armbian</li>
-64 bit recommended to ensure highest performance
+64 bit recommended to ensure highest performance.
+A mix of different SBC is not a problem.
+However, MPI tuning and/or network switch tuning might be necessary.